Bourgeois contact structures: tightness, fillability and applications: Obstructions to symplectic fillability

-Let now $W$ be a hypothetical strong symplectic filling of $BO(\Sigma,\phi)$.
-The aim of this section is to attach on top of $W$ a symplectic cobordism which, near its positive boundary, splits as the product of a symplectic $\SSS^2$ and portion of symplectization of $\partial(\Sigma \times D^*\SSS^1)$.
+\textbf{A capping cobordism.} Let now $W^{2n+2}$ be a hypothetical strong symplectic filling of $V\times \SSS^1$.
+The aim of this subsection is to attach a symplectic cobordism on top of $W$ which, near its positive boundary, splits as the product of a symplectic $\SSS^2$ and portion of the symplectization of $\partial V_+$, where $V=V_+\cup\overline{V}_-$ is the decomposition in Liouville domains of the convex hypersurface $\{pt\}\times V$ in the $\SSS^1-$invariant contact manifold $V\times \SSS^1=\partial W$.
+In order to achieve this, we use the symplectic cobordism described in \cite[Section 6]{MNW}.

-In order to achieve this, we start by describing a first cobordism, which can be thought of as a handle attachment similar for instance to that of \cite[Theorem 6.1]{MNW}.
-We do so in a more general setting, and will apply the lemma to our special case afterwards.